Colombia Off the Beaten Path: Hidden Gems and Secret Spots

 Photo by Guillermo Bresciano, Providencia Cabo Cangrejo (mod.)

-Gorgona Island is a fascinating off-the-beaten-track destination in Colombia with an extremely diverse flora and fauna.
+Gorgona Island is a fascinating off-the-beaten-path destination in Colombia and, as a recognized national park, offers an extremely diverse flora and fauna.
 You can also visit the ruins of the prison that used to be on the island.
 Gorgona Island is one of Colombia’s certified sustainable tourism destinations.

 Gorgona Island Colombia